emersonrp/bindcontrol/README.md

 * Runs on Windows, MacOS, and Linux
 * Separate profiles for different characters, archetypes, or situations
+* Controller support (WIP, binds created with a controller work perfectly, but BindControl itself sometimes has trouble detecting controller input to create such binds)
+* Basic Gameplay Binds
     * One-key next-teammate / previous-teammate selection, with support for setting team size and optionally skipping the player in the next/previous rotation
+    * Rebind the keys for the in-game power tray buttons
-* Various helpful shortcut binds, "Quit to Desktop", "Invite Target", "Show FPS", "Show Netgraph" - more to come.
+    * Various helpful shortcut binds, "Quit to Desktop", "Invite Target", "Show FPS", "Show Netgraph" - more to come
     * Chat binds with optional 'typing' notifier and custom chat colors
-* Controller support (WIP, binds created with a controller work perfectly, but BindControl itself sometimes has trouble detecting controller input)

 * Custom Binds
     * Create simple binds using PowerBinder, a flexible tool for stringing together arbitrary commands for keybinding